clemgoub/TE-Aid/README.md

 Tutorial coming soon!

-## Usage as R function
+## Tutorial

 Originaly, c2g was simply a R function.
-Below is the original tutorial using the R console
+Below is the original tutorial using the R console -- will be updated ASAP

 ### 1. Load the function in R
 In R, simply copy and paste the content of consensus2genome.R into a R console and press Enter.
 Alternatively, you can 'source' the consensus2genome.R file: